Rotaerk/haskellTutorial/Chapter1.md

 2. `let s = "foo" in s ++ s`
 3. `let x = 1 + 2 in x * x`

-Evaluating a let expression entails temporarily bringing the declaration into scope, and then evaluating the expression after the `in`.
+Evaluating a let expression entails temporarily bringing the declarations into scope, and then evaluating the expression after the `in`.
 Also remember that a bound expression is only evaluated once.
 So here is what evaluating expression #3 above looks like:

 1. `let x = 1 + 2 in x * x` : start
 2. `let x = 3 in x * x` : evaluate bound expression